 I created a public web map of active habitat restoration sites and native understory plant species within the Mt.
 Sutro Open Space Reserve.
 The purpose of this project is to provide public accountability and to spread awareness about efforts to enhance biodiversity in the open space.
 Users can query map points for habitat characteristics, including lists of which species have been planted at each site.

 IRWM Prop 1 Projects Map – San Francisco Bay Area

-I created this map to support the Integrated Regional Water Management (IRWM) Implementation Grant Program while serving as an intern at the San Francisco Estuary Partnership.
+I created this map in ArcGIS Pro to support the Integrated Regional Water Management (IRWM) Implementation Grant Program while serving as an intern at the San Francisco Estuary Partnership.
 This is an example of my ability to turn around a simple but comprehensive map product on short notice.